koh-gt/ferrite-core/README.md

 ### Pseudonymous -
 Nobody knows who owns the mined coins, nor who sent the coins.
 Unless you identify as the owner of the public address, you maintain anonymity.
-With Litecoin's MWEB implementation on Ferrite transactions can be made private and confidential at a time where exchanges are mandating strict KYC and AML measures. (active as of height 150,000 on 6 Jul 2023)
+With Ferrite's MWEB implementation on Ferrite transactions can be made private and confidential at a time where exchanges are mandating strict KYC and AML measures. (active as of height 150,000 on 6 Jul 2023)

 ### Scrypt Algorithm -
-Reuse obsolete Litecoin, Dogecoin and Ethereum / Classic miners to mine Ferrite.
+Reuse obsolete Ferrite, Dogecoin and Ethereum / Classic miners to mine Ferrite.
 Originally designed to be ASIC resistant.

 ## Ferrite coin specifications
 ### Technical specifications: <br/>